UKCloud/documentation/articles/oracle/orcl-sco.md

 ## Customer service

-**Customer Success Manager (CSM).** For the first 90 days of the service, you have access to a UKCloud CSM who will help you with your adoption of the UKCloud UKCloud for Oracle Software service.
-This includes finding relevant systems and how to use UKCloud tools and processes.

-**Cloud Architects.** UKCloud Cloud Architects support you during the design of solutions for the cloud platform.
+**Cloud Architect.** UKCloud Cloud Architects support you during the design of solutions for the cloud platform.
 UKCloud Cloud Architects are ideally placed to help reconcile your requirements with the UKCloud platform.
 We recommend engagement with a Cloud Architect when implementing Oracle solutions.

-**Service Delivery Managers.** You will be allocated with an assigned point of contact who will provide ongoing assistance with reporting and incident escalation.
+**Service Delivery Manager (SDM).** An assigned point of contact who will provide any assistance you require during your use of the service, including onboarding, service reviews and incident reporting and escalation.

-**Support.** After the initial on-boarding and design phase, you can utilise the standard UKCloud support entitlement, which is documented in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).
+**Support Desk.** After the initial on-boarding and design phase, you can utilise the standard UKCloud support entitlement, which is documented in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).

 ## Customer responsibilities